 Numerous answers and ideas float around when describing a great brand.
 The simple reality of what determines not just a good but great brand is that, there are several criteria to consider.
-Before delving into the details of what characterizes a great brand, knowing what a brand means is vital.
+Before delving into the details of what characterizes great branding, knowing what a brand means is vital.

 The definition of a brand is lost in the ambiguity of terms commonly used to describe it.
 To put it in layman’s term, brand refers simply to the identifying features that sets a business apart from others.
 The idea dates back to ancient times during the period where livestock was branded with fire to differentiate categories and ownership.
 Over the years, the dynamic nature of the business world has since added new parameters to define a brand.
 It comes as no surprise since we live in times when the competition is high, and since many businesses are offering the same services, the need to distinguish and appear unique is of utmost importance.
 In this way, the aim is to deliver services in which the perception of customers will clearly indicate a sense of product differentiation.